Inbound calls with Twilio Voice

 Inbound calls with Twilio programmable voice

-You can use LiveKit SIP to accept calls to a Twilio phone number without setting up Twilio Elastic SIP Trunking.
-All you need is an inbound trunk and dispatch rule created using the LiveKit CLI (or SDK) to accept calls and route callers to LiveKit rooms.
+Accept inbound calls using Twilio programmable voice.
+All you need is an inbound trunk and a dispatch rule created using the LiveKit CLI (or SDK) to accept calls and route callers to LiveKit rooms.
 The following steps guide you through the process.

 Step 1.
 Purchase a phone number from Twilio